latex3/babel/README.md

 ### Summary of latest changes
 ```
+3.77   2022-07-?? (dev)
+       * More con calendar conversions: \localedate, \today.
+       * New Arabic locale for Saudi Arabia, with the Umm al-Qura
+         calendar.
+       * Date now defaults to 'persian' in a few locales: Persian,
+         Northern Luri, Mazanderani, Pashto.

 3.76   2022-06-06
        * Calendar conversion with a new macro \babelcalendar: hebrew,
          islamic-civil, islamic-umalqura, persian.